barbarer/py4e-int/_sources/turtles/Exercises.rst

    :correct: c
    :feedback_a: Incorrect!
 Follow every step and try to recreate the shape.
 Try again.
    :feedback_b: Incorrect!
 Follow every step and try to recreate the shape.
 Try again.
    :feedback_c: Correct!
-The given code would create an T shape.
+The code would create an T shape.
    :feedback_d: Incorrect!
 Follow every step and try to recreate the shape.
 Try again.

-   What letter will this code make?
+   What letter will this code draw?

    .. code-block:: python